Marcelo Pletsch: Career

 In his homeland, Pletsch played with Ceará in the Campeonato Brasileiro Série B, before moving to Portuguese lower league club Oliveira de Frades.

 In summer 1999, he moved to Germany signing with Borussia Mönchengladbach.
 At Mönchengladbach, he spent the first two seasons in the 2.
 Bundesliga before playing in the Bundesliga for the following four seasons.
 During the 2002–03 season, he gained notoriety for a "brutal" foul on Werder Bremen's Markus Daun who was forced out of action for half a year due to injuries sustained.
 In the second half of the 2004–05 season, he was suspended by the club after calling Mönchengladbach a "shitty club" and director of football Christian Hochstätter a "backstabber".
 During his six-year tenure at the club, Pletsch made a total of 142 league appearances and scored three goals.

 Subsequently, Pletsch moved to 1.
 FC Kaiserslautern for the 2005–06 season.
-After a year of playing in Kaiserslautern, he left Germany and moved to Panionios of the Superleague Greece.
+After a year of playing in Kaiserslautern, he left Germany and moved to Panionios of the Super League Greece.
 Pletsch made 44 league appearances and scored six goals for the club.
 In January 2008, he transferred to Cypriot side Omonia where he stayed for a year and a half, making 36 league appearances.

 In July 2009, it was announced that Pletsch signed a one plus one-year contract for Serbian club Vojvodina.
 He left them at the end of the 2009–10 season.

 In February 2011, Pletsch returned to Brazil after more than a decade to play with Cascavel in the Campeonato Paranaense.